stellartang0811/project-practice-run/README.md

 - Now click on the Test icon in Visual Studio Code's left tool bar.
 - After a few seconds, a green play button will appear towards the top-left of the window.
 Click it to run the tests.
 - If the tests pass, you will not notice anything happen... no error and no change is good!
 Everything works!
+- Sadly, the tests will fail because you have not completed the assignment yet!
-- A small little icon in the Visual Studio Code staatus bar at the bottom of the window will show a checkmark indicating that all 3 tests passed.
+  A small little icon in the Visual Studio Code status bar at the bottom of the window will show an "X" icon indicating that some tests failed.
+If they all pass, it will show only a checkmark icon indicating that all tests passed.

 ### Create a Python virtual environment